webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 </div>

-==Understanding lighting effects==
+==Lighting effects==

 Shining a light on a graphic gives it additional depth and texture.
 A graphic's alpha channel forms a ''bump map'' that responds to light.
-Transparent values remain flat, while opaque values rise to form peaks that can be illuminated more prominently more from an angle.
+Transparent values remain flat, while opaque values rise to form peaks that can be illuminated more prominently from an angle.

-You need several things to create a lighting effect:
+To create a lighting effect, you need to specify three things:

+* A light ''color'', specified by the [[svg/properties/lighting-color|'''lighting-color''']] property

 * A light ''source'', of which there are three kinds:
-** foo
-** bar
-** barfu

-To light a graphic, you need to specify a light source, the color of the light, and a filter effect denoting one of two basic kinds of
-light:
+** a ''distant'' light ([[svg/elements/feDistantLight|'''feDistantLight''']]) is arbirtarily far away, and so is specified in terms of its angle from the target.
+This is the most appropriate way to represent sunlight.

+** a ''point'' light ([[svg/elements/fePointLight|'''fePointLight''']]) emanates from a specific point that is represented as a three-dimensional ''x''/''y''/''z'' coordinate.
+This is more appropriate when you need perspective, such as relative to a room light.

+** a ''spot'' light ([[svg/elements/feSpotLight|'''feSpotLight''']]) behaves much like a point light, but its beam can be narrowed to a cone, and the light can pivot to other targets.

+* A basic ''type'' of light, of which two are available:

-* The [[svg/elements/feDiffuseLighting|'''feDiffuseLighting''']] element specifies indirect light from an outside source.
+** ''diffuse'' light ([[svg/elements/feDiffuseLighting|'''feDiffuseLighting''']]) indicates indirect light from an outside source.

-* The [[svg/elements/feSpecularLighting|'''feSpecularLighting''']] element specifies secondary light from reflective surfaces.
+** ''specular'' light ([[svg/elements/feSpecularLighting|'''feSpecularLighting''']]) specifies secondary light from reflective surfaces.